Tab-Alk/neuro-ai-explorer/README.md

 # Neuro-AI Explorer

-Welcome to the Neuro-AI Explorer!
+Welcome to the Neural Intelligence Lab!
 This is a web-based, interactive Q&A application designed to educate users on the parallels and differences between biological brains (neuroscience) and artificial intelligence (AI).

 This application is built using a Retrieval-Augmented Generation (RAG) pipeline, which allows it to answer questions based on a curated knowledge base of text documents.